jam01/SRS-Template/template.md

 - Avoid design details; focus on behavior and outcomes.
 - Include edge cases and negative scenarios for completeness.

+📋 Checklist:
+- [] Each requirement uses “shall” and is testable?
+- [] Includes Acceptance Criteria and Verification Method?
+- [] Edge cases and error paths covered?

 ### 3.3 Quality of Service
 💬 _Quality attributes that constrain or qualify functional behavior._